pauldotknopf/JavaScriptViewEngine/README.md

 The main drive behind this is to support isomorphic/universal rendering.
 The idea is that your ```Model``` will be passed to a javascript method that that will render markup in return.
 Imagine having a react component tree that is hydrated via a single immutable JSON structure, representing the initial state of the service-side rendered page.

-There were existing projects our there that allowed us to render javascript.
-All of them had there issues.
+There were existing projects out there that allowed us to render javascript.
+All of them had their issues.

 - NodeServices - https://github.com/aspnet/NodeServices
   - pros